Peppered Rib Roast

 - 3/4 cup red wine vinegar

 - 1-1/2 teaspoons cornstarch

 - 1/4 cup cold water

 - 1. Combine the pepper and cardamom; rub over roast.
-In a large resealable plastic bag, combine the soy sauce, vinegar, tomato paste, paprika and garlic powder; add the roast.
-Seal bag and turn to coat; refrigerate overnight.
+In a shallow dish, combine the soy sauce, vinegar, tomato paste, paprika and garlic powder; add the roast and turn to coat.
+Cover; refrigerate overnight.

 - 2. Drain and discard marinade.
 Place roast on a rack in a shallow roasting pan.
-Cover and bake at 350° for 2 to 2-3/4 hours or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Cover and bake at 350° for 2 to 2-3/4 hours or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand for 20 minutes before carving.

 - 3. Meanwhile, for gravy, pour the pan drippings and loosened brown bits into a saucepan; skim fat.
 Combine cornstarch and cold water until smooth; gradually stir into the drippings.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with the roast.

 We fixed this roast for Christmas dinner yesterday (12-25-11), following the directions exactly.
 It turned out moist, tender and very flavorful--made a great impression on our guests!
 Sure beats turkey!
 Thank you, Mary